EscamillaJuan/LeetCodeAlgorithms/README.md

 # Algorithms
 This repository was created in order to practice algorithm development.
-In each folder you can find a algorithm problem from leetcode.
+In each folder you can find an algorithm problem from leetcode.